Skip to main content

 This reading is partly a response to the worldviews Kipling absorbed and regurgitated being part of the British occupation of India.
 After “The Jungle Book” stories, Kipling's most famous contribution to literature is arguably his poem “The White Man’s Burden,” a sort of hymn to British imperialism and the responsibility all white men had to educate and civilize the savages of Africa and India ...
 I bring this up in part because it highlights the limitations of authorial intent.
 Anyways …

 The other popular theme follows a more Stand by Me track, that of maturation and leaving behind childhood.
 Most of Mowgli’s stories have him learning life lessons from Baloo, Bagheera, or the wolf pack that will help him grow up.
-While there aren’t exactly old Stephen Colbert interviews with Kipling explaining his inspiration, it's not considered controversial to propose that Kipling viewed his home in the Indian jungles a sort of cradle and Mowgli’s expulsion from the jungle as a metaphor for his own childhood being ripped from him.
+While there aren’t exactly old Stephen Colbert interviews with Kipling explaining his inspiration, it's not considered controversial to propose that Kipling viewed his home in the Indian jungles as a sort of cradle and Mowgli’s expulsion from the jungle as a metaphor for his own childhood being ripped from him.

 Adaptations that favor this reading often end with Mowgli leaving the jungle for good to go live as a man.
 In these versions, the jungle behaves like a metaphor for childhood, a carefree playground in which the man-cub develops a sense of self and personality while acquiring life lessons necessary for adulthood.
 Once Mowgli has grown up he moves on to greater things.